 Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 Dry skin struggles to retain moisture and lipids, weakening its natural barrier.
 This compromised state leaves skin thin, tight, and vulnerable to irritation from UV rays, cold winds, chlorinated water, and air conditioning – often triggering itchy skin, discomfort, and other symptoms.
-Without intervention, dryness can progress to dehydration, accelerating aging and causing flaky skin or cracked skin.
+Without intervention, dryness can progress to dehydration, accelerating ageing and causing flaky skin or cracked skin.
 Severe cases may even lead to peeling and painful fissures.
 To treat dry, sensitive skin effectively, focus on ingredients like fatty acids that repair its unique physiology and strengthen the protective layer to stimulate regeneration.

 Here, we share expert-backed strategies to hydrate parched skin, soothe sensitivity, and build a personalized skin care routine.
-Discover our recommendations for the best moisturizers for dry facial skin and science-driven solutions for lasting relief.
+Discover our recommendations for the best moisturisers for dry facial skin and science-driven solutions for lasting relief.

 Why my skin is dry, sensitive, or dehydrated?

 Dry skin fails to produce enough sebum, weakening its protective barrier.
 This triggers increased transepidermal water loss (TEWL), stripping moisture and leaving skin tight, rough, and irritated.
-Over time, this compromises firmness, accelerates visible aging, and heightens sensitivity to damage.
+Over time, this compromises firmness, accelerates visible ageing, and heightens sensitivity to damage.

 Dehydrated skin lacks both water and lipids.
 Without adequate hydration, fine lines, flakiness, and persistent tightness develop – even if your skin feels oily on the surface.